demetres12/seip-lab/README.md

 	<img height="171"  width="800" src="media/dmst-aueb.jpeg" alt="">
 </h1>

-The main purpose of the current repository, is the submission of the lab assignments for the needs of the of Software Engineering in Practice course.
+The main purpose of the current repository is the submission of the lab assignments for the needs of Software Engineering in Practice course.
 Build automation tools, unit testing and design patterns, are some key demonstrative topics that will be covered through the practical assignments.